How to get to Kayapa

 If you are travelling by private vehicle from Manila to Baguio, take the North Luzon Expressway (NLEX) to get to Subic-Clark-Tarlac Expressway (SCTEX), then Tarlac-Pangasinan-La Union Expressway (TPLEX).
-Take the Pozorrubio exit to MacArthur Highway then proceed all the way to Baguio either via Marcos Highway or the historic Kennon Road.
+Take the Rosario Exit then proceed to Baguio.
 The drive will take four to five hours in total.

 You may choose to spend a night in Baguio or drive another two hours (eighty kilometers) directly to Kayapa.